swch/slate/source/index.html.md

   -H "trace: {\"key\": \"NlOFNNlKabi7Fn26CLw==\"}"
   -H "new-cardholder-safe-key: +h+W0c9EsgvFLufWnu87iV6ErDF7dpyT5YUEbb/oOIw=}"
   -H "cardholder-safe-key: rttYqkGPHLk2KeK6OD8612gSurKXu0X8W6BTWF3hhGM=}"
-  -B "{ \"id\": 1, \"cardholder_safe_key\": \"+h+W0c9EsgvFLufWnu87iV6ErDF7dpyT5YUEbb/oOIw=\" }"
+  -B "{ \"id\": 1 }"
   -b ~/_cookies
 ```

 `{'cardholder-safe-key': 'rttYqkGPHLk2KeK6OD8612gSurKXu0X8W6BTWF3hhGM='}`
 `{'new-cardholder-safe-key': '+h+W0c9EsgvFLufWnu87iV6ErDF7dpyT5YUEbb/oOIw='}`

 You must send an encrypted cardholder safe key header for each request that involves safe-protected information.
-Saving users (/cardsavr_users), accounts (/cardsavr_accounts) and cards (/cardsavr_cards) require the key to write encrypted data like PANs and merchant site passwords to the server side safe.
-Safe keys can be stored by the third party, or they can optionally be stored by Strivve within Cardsavr.
+Saving users (/cardsavr_users), accounts (/cardsavr_accounts) and cards (/cardsavr_cards) require the key to write encrypted data for PANs, CVVs, merchant usernames and merchant site passwords to the server side safe.
+Safe keys can be stored by the third party by including the 'cardholder-safe-key' header when creating a user, or they can optionally be stored by Strivve within Cardsavr by not including a 'cardholder-safe-key]' header when creating a user.
 Individual endpoint documentation will indicate if a safe key header is required.

-When creating a user, or rotating a safe key, you must provide a 'new-cardholder-safe-key' header.
-In the case of rotating the safe key, both headers are required.
+For third party managed safe keys, when rotating a safe key, you must provide both an encrypted 'cardholder-safe-key' header and an encrypted 'new-cardholder-safe-key' header on a user update.

 See the [link] cardholder safe key section for more information on generating and using safe keys.